Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Introduction

-However, it is important to point out that atomic nuclei in the ground state often do not have a static shape, but can fluctuate due to interplay between collective modes and single-particle states~\cite{2018EPJWC.17802003O}.
-The potential energy surface of such species usually has shallow minimums as a function of deformation parameters, such as quadruple deformation $\beta$ and triaxiality $\gamma$.
-The ground state nuclear wave function is often treated as a mixture of configurations with different $(\beta,\gamma)$ values~\cite{RevModPhys.75.121,Bender:2008zv}.
-Then there are the phenomena of shape coexistence, which happens when the same nuclei can have multiple low-lying states with widely different shapes but small energy differences~\cite{RevModPhys.83.1467}.
+However, it is important to point out that atomic nuclei in the ground state often do not have a static shape, but can fluctuate around an average profile.
+The potential energy surface of such species usually has shallow minima as a function of deformation parameters, such as the triaxial quadruple deformations $\beta$ and $\gamma$.
+The ground state nuclear wave function is often treated as a mixture of configurations with different $(\beta,\gamma)$ values~\cite{RevModPhys.75.121,Bender:2008zv,Rodriguez:2010by}.
+Then there is the phenomena of shape coexistence, which happens when the same nuclei can have multiple low-lying states with widely different shapes but small energy differences~\cite{RevModPhys.83.1467}.
 From the nuclear structure side, the quadrupole fluctuations can be estimated from the sum rules of matrix elements of various moments of quadrupole operators that can be measured experimentally~\cite{Kumar:1972zza,Poves:2019byh}.
 From the heavy ion collision side, the shape fluctuations can be accessed using multi-particle correlations, which probe moments of the nucleon position in the initial condition~\cite{Jia:2021tzt}.
-For instance, the elliptic flow $v_2$ in each event is proportional to the elliptic eccentricity $\varepsilon_2$, $v_2=k \varepsilon_2$ calculable from participating nucleons~\cite{Teaney:2010vd}.
-Therefore, the fluctuations of flow are related to fluctuations of quadruple deformation via their respective moments: $\lr{v_2^{m}}=k^m \lr{\varepsilon_2^m}\propto \lr{\beta^m}, m=2,4..$.
-In principle, one could constrain the mean and variance of quadrupole fluctuations from the $\lr{\beta^2}$ and $\lr{\beta^4}$, which in terms can be determined from $\lr{v_2^{2}}$ and $\lr{v_2^{4}}$.
+For instance, the elliptic flow $v_2$ in each event is approximately proportional to the elliptic eccentricity $\varepsilon_2$, $v_2\approx k \varepsilon_2$, calculable from participating nucleons~\cite{Teaney:2010vd}.
+Therefore, the fluctuations of flow are related to fluctuations of quadruple deformation via their respective moments: $\lr{v_2^{m}}\approx k^m \lr{\varepsilon_2^m}\propto \lr{\beta^m}, m=2,4..$.
+In principle, one could constrain the mean and variance of quadrupole fluctuations from $\lr{\beta^2}$ and $\lr{\beta^4}$, which in turn can be determined from $\lr{v_2^{2}}$ and $\lr{v_2^{4}}$.
+An early study investigated the role of nuclear shape vibration in near-spherical $^{208}$Pb, which was found to have a significant impact on $\lr{\varepsilon_2^2}$ in central collisions~\cite{Zakharov:2020irp,Zakharov:2021lux}.